voiceittech/VoiceIt2-IosSDK/README.md

 #### Video Identification

-Identify user's voice  and face inside group with the given groupId(begins with 'grp_') and contentLanguage('en-US','es-ES' etc.), and approved phrase from developer account and videoFile.
+Identify user's voice  and face inside group with the given groupId(begins with 'grp_') and contentLanguage('en-US','es-ES' etc.), and approved phrase from developer account, and videoFile.

 ##### *Swift*
 ```swift